RuminahuiM/RuminahuiM.github.io/documents/01_Projektmanagement/index.md

 Sontige Notes für Doku:Als MVP gilt basically HUGO site auf AWS, die auf git push aktualisiert wird.
 Ansible zum ausrollen/aufbauen der infrastruktur hinzuzufügen, ist zusatz

+Struktur Sprint Review:
+- welcome & rules
+- what will and will not be demonstrated?
+- list all items from the sprint. will it be demoed?
+Status?
+- Do the demos (solicit feedback while going down the list)
+- Discuss problems and  opotunities
+- share product backlog
+- next sprint -> wich items will we take over to it?
+- conclude, thanks and praise

+Struktur Retrospective:
+- what went well?
+- what went wrong?
+- How can this be improved?
+- What problems did i encounter and how were the resolved?

 ---